DeborahBambil/WWDYPublished/README.md

 # WWDYPublished - With whom did you publish
-Authors: Deborah Bambil e Júlia Sonsin-Oliveira
+Authors: Deborah Bambil, Júlia Sonsin-Oliveira e Lúcio Flávio de Alencar Figueiredo

 Tool in Python that correlates authors and co-authors (master's and doctoral students, former students, and other professors), delivering the total number of publications, contributing to the quantification of scientific publications within a Graduate Program.
 This tool is used by coordinators to gather publication data and fill in information on platforms like Sucupira.